Abhiashu10/portfolio_Ashu-Static_Website/content/projects/Unleasing-AutoML-Talent-Management.md

 ---
-title: "Experiental Learning – Unleasing AutoML in talent management"
+title: "Experiental Learning – Unleasing AutoML in talent management - GTA"
 description: "This project is sponsored by Georgetown Analytics and Technology and goal is to predict the hiring status of the candidates"
 dateString: June 2023
 draft: false